Bakers dusting round loaves with flour on a production table

 A mixed fleet of own vehicles and third-party carriers

-Strong dependencies on production, picking, and branch demand
+Strong dependency on production, picking, and store demand

 Bakery worker moving a rack filled with loaves